nuxodin/css-variables-name-conventions/README.md

   ...

 ```
+Once lab is supported, we use `--lab-l` will be used

 **advantages:** at best, you just have to change the "hue"
 **disadvantage:** more code than if you define the colors directly